What you need to know

 - subdivision in a commercial zone

 Financial contributions collected through the Scheme will be used to fund large scale stormwater quality treatment projects.
-These projects will improve the quality of water entering Port Phillip Bay and our local waterways, and may also be used to irrigate public open space.
+These projects will improve the quality of water entering our local waterways and Port Phillip Bay, and may also be used to irrigate public open space.

-These contributions will be subject to the strict financial reporting processes already in place.
+These contributions will be subject to the strict financial reporting processes which are already in place.